andrewdavis33/sckernel/README.md

 equivalent to `python -m sckernel.install --user`.

-To install in the root directory or for an environment like Anaconda or venv, run instead `python -m sckernel.install --sys.prefix`.
+To install in the root directory or for an environment like Anaconda or venv, run instead `python -m sckernel.install --sys-prefix`.

 ## Using SuperCollider kernel